anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 Image from https://www.networkworld.com/article/2840273/sdn-security-attack-vectors-and-sdn-hardening.html Will replace with a better image when I create it in the future.

 <a name="7.9"></a>
-## 7.9 Cloud Infrastructure and Cloud Infrastructure Manager Vendors responsibility
+## 7.9 Cloud Infrastructure vendors and Cloud Infrastructure Manager vendors responsibility

-The Cloud Infrastructure vendors need to incorporate security elements to support the highest level of security of the infrastructure they support.
-This includes but is not limited to securing the following elements:
+The Cloud Infrastructure vendors and Cloud Infrastructure Manager vendors need to ensure security of the infrastructure they support and manage.

-* Hypervisor
-* VM/container management system
-* APIs
-* Network interfaces
-* Networking security zoning
-* Platform patching mechanisms
-* Regulatory compliance Failure

 <a name="7.9.1"></a>
 ### 7.9.1 Networking Security Zoning